How can the Cancer Resource Center help me?

 Where are you located?

-We’re located at 612 West State St., Ithaca.
-It’s just west of Meadow St. (Rt.
-13) and across the street from FedEx-Kinko’s.
+612 West State St., Ithaca (just west of Meadow St./Rt.
+13).
+We’re between the new Elmira Savings Bank and the Rescue Mission.
 For a map, click here

 Do you receive funding from national cancer organizations?